 The same report is available for H2s.
 Huzzah!

 6. Keep Your Header Tags Consistent

-A good rule of thumb for UX is to maintain a consistent experience for users.
+In marketing and in design, your goal is to maintain a consistent experience for users.

 When a site achieves that down to the finest detail, it’s impressive.

-Aim to impress with consistent header tags.
+Aim to impress with consistent header tags on your site.